vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 ---

 ## 🚀 Features
-- Continuous monitoring of power usage.
+- Real-time monitoring of patient health status.
-- ioT integration for remote access.
+- IoT integration for remote access and central monitoring.
-- Forecasting model for better energy management.
+- Forecasting support for proactive decision-making.
+- Scalable for multiple patients in a triage environment.

 ---